 Our organization was founded in 1983 by a person with hearing loss named Mary Sparke.
 She felt strongly that people living with hearing loss needed more help than lip reading and hearing aids.

 In the years since, we have provided support based on lived experience to consumers who contact us about hearing loss and its management.
 Unbiased advice, education and information, and help with communication strategies are provided regularly.
 We advocate for greater public awareness and improved services for people living with hearing loss.
 Hearing Matters Australia is part of a world-wide initiative to promote person-centred care in hearing loss management.

 To provide support based on lived experience to help people living with hearing loss.

 Hearing Matters Australia, as a self-help organisation seeks:

 1. To inform people with hearing loss, their families, friends and the community at large, on the nature and impacts of hearing loss and ways of coping with it.

-2. To provide referral services for the assistance of and guidance of people with hearing difficulties.
+2. To provide assistance and guidance for people living with hearing difficulties.

 3. To encourage and support groups of people with hearing loss, their relatives and friends to come together in fellowship, empathy, and concern based on common experience.

 4. To represent the interests of members on matters pertaining to hearing loss and hearing healthcare.